Lesson 2: Brand First—Vegetables Before Dessert

 I learned this the hard way: I held off on creating a cohesive brand identity for my agency despite having already done it for several of my clients.
 I was the proverbial cobbler with no shoes for my children.
 When I rebranded from Trent Design to Trent Creative, more than pushing pixels, it helped move the needle quicker and more succinctly.
 Creating that brand did everything that I tell my clients it will do.
 It defined my agency to my employees, my customers and to my prospects.

-Defining your brand includes your positioning, unique selling points, key messaging, values, personality, brand essence and your claim of distinction within your market space.
-It will help with your elevator speech and also ensure that your messaging and visuals are consistent through all of your touch points so that any multi-channel efforts work together to support the single, well-defined vision of what your company is to your audience.
+It will help when crafting your elevator speech and also ensure that your messaging and visuals are consistent through all of your touch points so that any multi-channel efforts work together to support the single, well-defined vision of what your company is to your audience.

 If you consider the brand strategy and experience first, you can align your mission, vision and business plan in a way that builds off your brand image.
 It will be easier to make decisions regarding the look and feel of your identity and marketing materials and ensure your outreach efforts are always optimized for building a tribe of followers and faithful customers.

-Once you eat those vegetables (developed your brand) you can move onto reaping the rewards and have the dessert of your choice.
+Once you eat your vegetables (developed your brand) you can move onto reaping the rewards and have the dessert of your choice.